kclip/IB-MHT/README.md

 1. Ensure that the `data_X.csv`, `data_Y.csv`, and `data_Z.csv` files are placed in the correct directory.

 2. Modify the necessary parameters in the code:
-   - You may need to adjust the values of the user-defined parameters, such as the threshold \( \alpha \) for the mutual information constraint, and the outage probability \( \delta \).
+   - You may need to adjust the values of the user-defined parameters, such as the threshold $\alpha$ for the mutual information constraint, and the outage probability $\delta$.

 ## License